MILITARY DRUG TESTS

 The Chain of Custody: One Broken Link Can Collapse the Case

 Every urine sample collected in a military drug test must follow a documented chain of custody.
 From the moment the sample leaves your possession to the time it’s analyzed, every hand it passes through must be recorded, and every transfer must follow strict protocol.
-If just one link in that chain is undocumented, improperly stored, or handled by unauthorized personnel, the integrity of the evidence can be challenged—and often, successfully suppressed.
+If just one link in that chain is undocumented, improperly stored, or handled by unauthorized personnel, the integrity of the evidence can be challenged.
+In many cases, it can be successfully suppressed.
 We’ve reviewed hundreds of chain of custody forms and uncovered critical failures that cast serious doubt on the test result.

 Laboratory Errors Happen More Often Than You Think